Yellow Book Continuing Professional Education

 - At least 24 hours of CPE in subjects and topics directly related to government auditing, the government environment, or the specific or unique environment in which the audited entity operates, but are exempt from the remainder of the 80-hour CPE requirement.

-Please note: Auditors must use professional judgment when determining and documenting if a seminar qualifies for Yellow Book in accordance with the Government Accountability Office, Government Auditing Standards, July 2007 Revision (PDF) and Guidance on GAGAS Requirements for Continuing Professional Education, GAO-05-058.
+Please note: Auditors must use professional judgment when determining and documenting if a seminar qualifies for Yellow Book in accordance with the Government Accountability Office, Government Auditing Standards, December 2011 Revision and Guidance on GAGAS Requirements for Continuing Professional Education.

 Can CPE taken on taxation subject matter be used to fulfill Yellow Book CPE requirements?